Still I Am Traveling

 It was the summer of 2006.
-The World Cup Games were in full swing, and I was in Germany, where the Games were being held and where I was visiting my relatives for the occasion.
+The FIFA World Cup was in full swing, and I was in Germany, where the Games were being held and where I was visiting my relatives for the occasion.
 Before returning home from the trip, I desperately wanted to explore one other European city.
 Italy, having just won the Games, was all over the news and the talk of the world.
 But I was also remembering a tape that was given to me by my piano teacher as a child: Vivaldi’s Ring of Mystery, which told the story of Caterina, a young orphan and talented violinist who was committed to the care of the Pieta` in Venice, where Don Antonio Vivaldi himself trained the orphan girls in music.
-The focus of the story was on finding oneself after being lost and orphaned in the world.
+The story focused on finding oneself after being lost and orphaned in the world.

 My hotel was located on the island of Lido, about a 10-minute waterbus ride from Piazza San Marco.
 An excerpt from “The Traveler,” a popular work by the poet Sohrab Sepehri, perhaps illustrates my first night there best: